Trust

 You own your memory

-Your conversations, memory items, and Memory Packs belong to you.
+Your conversations and memory items belong to you.

 Export anytime